You Received a Traffic Ticket in Toronto.

-Receiving a Traffic Ticket in Toronto or just receiving a Traffic Ticket, in general, can be scary, especially if it is your first time.
+Receiving a Traffic Ticket in Toronto or a Speeding Ticket in Toronto can be scary, especially if it is your first time.
 The officer gives you the ticket, quickly explains what options you have, and then you are on your way.
 Don’t worry; we are here to help!
 We are going to provide you with a little more insight into the Traffic Ticket itself, what you should do next, and how we can help.

 3 Main Reasons To Fight Your Traffic Ticket in Toronto

 You may think you can just pay a Traffic Ticket in Toronto, and it will go away.
 This is not true!

 We have listed the top 3 main reasons you should fight your Traffic Ticket

 3. A conviction will remain on your driving record for 3 years.

 Without going into further detail, the above reasons are the most common reasons why you should fight the ticket.
 Other factors to consider are your class of licence, how long you have been driving, and what other convictions are on your record.
 Now that you know how a Traffic Ticket in Toronto can affect you, let’s look at how you fight a Traffic Ticket in Toronto.

 How Do I Fight A Traffic Ticket in Toronto?

 You are left with three options when deciding how to fight a Traffic Ticket in Toronto.
 The first option is to plead guilty to the ticket, which we never advise doing.
 The second option is early resolution; we don’t recommend this option either because you won’t get your case dismissed.
 We advise the trial option because it is the only way to have your matter dismissed like it never happened.
 We have gone into more detail below, discussing the three options you have.